 “The best part of HELP’s A-Levels programme is its resources, not only for the students’ current needs but references for their future academic prospects as well”

-Teh Kuok Ren completed his A-Levels from 2013 to 2014 under HELP’s School Achiever Scholarship Award (SASA) of RM 15,000 for his studies.
+Teh Kuok Ren completed his A-Levels from 2013 to 2014 under HELP’s School Achiever Fee Waiver of RM 15,000 for his studies.

 Melissa studied at SMK Damansara Jaya, Petaling Jaya, scoring 9A+s in SPM for Bahasa Melayu, Bahasa Inggeris, Mathematics, Additional Mathematics, Pendidikan Moral, Sejarah, Physics, Biology and Chemistry.

-He had been offered admission with full scholarship for his tertiary studies by the Hong Kong University of Science and Technology, and also offered admission by the University of Cambridge, Durham University, University of St Andrews and the University of Warwick but declined these in favour of KAIST.
+He had been offered admission with full Financial Assistance for his tertiary studies by the Hong Kong University of Science and Technology, and also offered admission by the University of Cambridge, Durham University, University of St Andrews and the University of Warwick but declined these in favour of KAIST.

-Tae Young commenced his A-Levels studies at HELP Academy in July 2016 and was recipient of the HELP CEO Scholarship – and completed it in Jan 2018.
+Tae Young commenced his A-Levels studies at HELP Academy in July 2016 and was recipient of the HELP CEO Financial Assistance – and completed it in Jan 2018.